mdeangelo272/ansible-demo/README.md

 The solution consists of 3 Roles:
 * `common` - This is a very thin Role that only stores `default` values for some common variables.
 * `cassandra_server` - This install the Cassandra Server and it's dependencies.
 It is based on the [Cassandra Installation Guide](http://cassandra.apache.org/doc/latest/getting_started/installing.html).
-* `cassandra_user` - This is the most sophisticated role.
-It is responsible for managing users in the Cassandra database.
-It includes a custom Ansible Module that can add and remove cassandra users.
+* `cassandra_keyspace` - This is the most sophisticated role.
+It is responsible for managing keyspaces in the Cassandra database.
+It includes a custom Ansible Module that can add and remove cassandra keyspaces.

 ### Custom Module
-The Custom Ansible module is defined in `./roles/cassandra_users/library/cassandra_user.py`.
+The Custom Ansible module is defined in `./roles/cassandra_keyspaces/library/cassandra_keyspace.py`.
 It is also possible to define modules in a common location, but a Role was chosen to increase the modularity of the solution.
 It depends on the [cassandra-driver](https://github.com/datastax/python-driver/) python package.
 The Role is responible for installing this dependency.
 Note, that modules run on the target node not the controlller node.
 Thus, for large scale solutions the Role and Module should be run on a dedicated hosts group (defined in a inventory file) or on the controller node itself using node delegation or local execution.

 The module is intended to pass `flake8` tests, but the `tox.ini` defines exceptions in the PEP8 standard that are common to Ansible.
 One can also create a symbolic link to the module to allow for global visibility to the Ansible tools.
 If this is done you can use the `ansible-doc` command to view the integrated documentation.
 ```
-$ ansible-doc cassandra_user
+$ ansible-doc cassandra_keyspace
-> CASSANDRA_USER    (~/.ansible/plugins/modules/cassandra_user.py)
+> CASSANDRA_KEYSPACE    (~/.ansible/plugins/modules/cassandra_keyspace.py)

-        This module will add or remove a user from Cassandra.
+        This module will add or remove a keyspace from Cassandra.

 OPTIONS (= is mandatory):